juliennecodes/shop/Error Log.md

 #Promises
+-you can deal with promises by either await, which waits for the promise to resolve -or you can use then, which does something with the value inside the promise object

 #Where to place fetch
 -I originally placed the fetch request in the menu item component because I thought it was menuItems component that needed the information.
 However, because I needed to wait for the information in the fetch request, I needed a loading component.
 It was a bit awkward to have the conditional rendering of true? menuItems : loading in the menuItems component.
 I thought it was cleaner to place the fetch request in the menu component even if the information has to be passed down by a component that doesn't directly need it.
 It made menuItems more concise even if the information wasn't directly available.
 It was just focused on mapping through the information.